 In-app advertising and new GDPR landscape

-GDPR will affect in-app mobile advertising in the same way it affects the entire digital advertising medium.
-Some marketers will have to find new ways to target their audiences without collecting the personal data of EU residents, the others will shift to the Blockchain ad platforms.
+GDPR affects mobile in-app advertising in the same way it affects the entire digital advertising medium.
+Some marketers have to find new ways to target audiences without collecting the personal data of EU residents; others shift to blockchain ad platforms to eliminate third-party intermediaries.

-Blockchain platforms can provide a solution to problems associated with automated in-app advertising.
-Providing a full audit on every transaction or operation, blockchain ensures that every party gets access to the data and identifies every chain participant.
+Blockchain ad networks and other solutions can provide an answer to problems associated with automated in-app advertising.
+By bringing a full audit on every transaction or operation, blockchain ensures that every party gets access to the data and identifies every chain participant.

-Theoretically, the result of GDPR standards implementation into the in-app advertising market must be a transparent advertising space, equally beneficial to all participants, (including end-users, sites, and apps that will have to be adapted with opt-ins and tools for personal data management).
+Theoretically, the result of GDPR standards implementation in the in-app advertising market is a transparent advertising space that is equally beneficial to all participants (including end-users, sites, and apps that will have to be adapted with opt-ins and tools for personal data management).

-- Choose ad formats wisely.
-Classic mobile banners will suit you best if you strive to find the most affordable format for advertising.
-Go for video ad formats if you have plenty of information to deliver.
-Select natives for unintrusive experience and interactive playable for memorability and engagement.
+Classic mobile banners suit app advertising campaigns best if you strive to find the most affordable format for app advertising.
+Go for video ads if you have plenty of information to deliver.
+Select natives for an unintrusive experience and interactive playable ads for memorability and engagement.

-- Select suitable sizes.
-Large resolutions may be flattering to the eyes and more memorable for your in-app advertising campaign.
-However, if you want a better reach, select medium and smaller ad units - there’s a large number of smaller ad slots available on the in-app market, so with such sizes, you will most likely have a better reach.
+Large-resolution, full-screen ads may be flattering to the eyes and more memorable for your in-app advertising campaign.
+However, if you want a better reach, select medium and smaller ad units; there are a large number of smaller ad slots available on the in-app market, so with such sizes, you will most likely have a better reach.

 How to advertise on apps with DSP

-Mobile in-app advertising might work out extremely well, a little less well, or not well at all.
-Everything will depend on the additional circumstances such as targeting users, correctly picked for your platform, ad format and size, ad placement, access to the right mobile ad network, and a bunch of other important factors.
+Mobile in-app advertising works out extremely well, a little less well, or not well at all.
+Everything will depend on additional circumstances such as targeting users correctly for your platform, ad format and size, ad placement, access to the right ad network, and a bunch of other important factors.

 To sum up

-If you’re planning to use in-app advertisements, think about ad format and placement that can make your message noticeable, (yet not annoying), learn who’s your user, and choose a good demand-side platform that will connect you to the pool of global publishers.
+If you plan to apply app advertising, think about ad format and placement that can make your message noticeable (yet not annoying), learn who your user is, and choose a good demand-side platform or ad network that will connect you to the pool of global app publishers.

-SmartyAds demand-side platform is a forward-thinking GDPR and privacy-friendly technology where advertisers can serve the most innovative ad formats and perform robust in-app advertisement optimization.
-Targeting, budget, frequency, and the rest of the individual settings are available in a single convenient interface through which you can manage your campaign and optimize the flow in real-time.
+SmartyAds demand-side platform is a forward-thinking GDPR and privacy-friendly technology where advertisers can serve the most innovative app ad formats and perform robust advertisement optimization in real time.
+Targeting, budget, frequency, and the rest of the individual settings are available in a single, convenient interface through which you can manage your advertising campaign and optimize the flow in real time.